0xEigenLabs/eigen-zkvm/README.md

 # eigen-zkvm

-eigen-zkvm is a zkVM on layered proof system, allowing the developers to write Zero-knowledge applications, proving with the layered proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.
+eigen-zkvm is a zkVM on a layered proof system, allowing the developers to write Zero-knowledge applications, proving with the layered proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.

-- [x] zkit: universal commandline for stark, plonk and groth16.
+- [x] zkit: universal command line for stark, plonk, and groth16.

-- [x] Circom 2.x on PlonK prove system;
+- [x] Circom 2.x support;

 - [x] Proof composition: proof aggregation and recursion on Stark;